jdunkerley/jdunkerley/monte-carlo-option-pricing-python.md

             return x * sqrt(-2 * log(d) / d)
 ```

-This is a simple implementation of the [Box Muller](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) transformation which takes two uniform random numbers and produces a normally distributed one.
+This is an implementation of the [Box Muller](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform) transformation which takes two uniform random numbers and produces a normally distributed one.
 As a simple test, we can generate a 1,000,000 numbers using this and see how it is distributed:

 ```python
 import matplotlib.pyplot as plt